 - Venues are encouraged to provide at least one of the following mitigation measures if singing and/or wind-blown instruments are included in the performance: - HVAC system(s) that provides a minimum of 6 air changes per hour (ACH) within the space occupied by the audience and performers.
 Guidance on calculating this rate can be found at opensafely.la.gov. - Direct air flow towards the performers/stage and away from the attendees at a minimum rate of 2,000 Cubic Feet per Minute (CFM).
 Guidance on calculating this rate can be found at opensafely.la.gov. - An independent HVAC system, dedicated exclusively for the performance area that provides a minimum of 6 air changes per hour (ACH). - Use of a physical barrier, like Plexiglass, in front of sources of high-velocity aerosols including singers and wind-blown instruments. - Singers are required to wear well fitted masks during indoor performances, which allow for proper vowel formation while keeping the mouth and nose covered, throughout the entire performance. - A minimum of 10 feet of separation should be provided between the performers and attendees.

-The performance area should not be above the attendees (e.g. indoor balconies), but an elevated stage with the required 10-foot separation is permitted. - All patrons must be seated and are required to wear masks indoors unless actively eating and drinking. - Seating should not be allowed within 3 ft of aisles or above entrances, exits or performers. - Performers should be fully vaccinated or have not tested positive for COVID-19 or experienced COVID- like symptoms in the last 10 days, or have had close contact with a COVID-19 case in the past 14 days. - All conductors are required to wear facemasks while indoors.
-Performers that play wind-blown instruments should wear a face mask while indoors with an opening to fit the mouthpiece of the instrument. - Live music events are permitted only by performers who are contracted or hired by the business.
+The performance area should not be above the attendees (e.g. indoor balconies), but an elevated stage with the required 10-foot separation is permitted.

+- All patrons must be seated and are required to wear masks indoors unless actively eating and drinking. - Seating should not be allowed within 3 ft of aisles or above entrances, exits or performers. - If a performer tests positive for COVID-19 or is exposed to someone who is diagnosed with COVID-19, they should follow the Employee Isolation and Quarantine Requirements included in the above section titled Mandatory Safety Requirements for all Businesses and Institutions Allowed to Operate - All conductors are required to wear facemasks while indoors.
+Performers that play wind-blown instruments should wear a face mask while indoors with an opening to fit the mouthpiece of the instrument - Live music events are permitted only by performers who are contracted or hired by the business.
 Singing and performances by patrons (karaoke or open mic) is not permitted. - All wind-blown instruments must have a bell cover or be in an instrument bag. - Spit valves are prohibited from being emptied onto the floor, and performers should use a PuppyPad or similar device to empty spit valves. - Performers must not share music stands, sheet music, instruments, or microphones, and items such as stands and microphones should be sanitized after each performance. - Signage must be posted indicating that singing and instrumental music produced by wind instruments are thought to be higher risk activities for COVID-19 spread.
 Older adults and people with certain medical conditions are at increased risk to become severely ill from COVID-19.
 It is especially important for people at increased risk of severe illness from COVID-19, and those who live with them, to protect themselves from getting COVID-19.